jasonleekungfu/octopus-in-docker/README.rst

 Support repository for building and executing the `OCTOPUS code <http://octopus-code.org>`__ package in a Docker container.
 (Other container formatst [singularity?] could be created from this.)

-Use cases: run octopus (for small calculations) conveniently in container, in particular on MacOS and Windows.
+Use cases: run octopus (for small calculations and tutorials) conveniently in container, in particular on MacOS and Windows.

 Status